Introduction to Menopause

 Dress in layers, so that you can remove clothing when a hot flash starts.

-Avoid foods and beverages that may cause hot flashes, like spicy foods, alcohol, coffee, tea, and other hot beverages.
+Don't have foods or beverages that may cause hot flashes.
+These include spicy foods, alcohol, coffee, tea, and other hot beverages.

 Drink a glass of cold water or fruit juice when a hot flash starts.